How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 A "Startup-Level" Minimum Viable Dispatch Model (MVP)

-The final algorithmic structure is almost simple but highly flexible:
+The final algorithm structure is almost simplistic but highly flexible:

 Its advantage lies not in "intelligence" but in: